Faculty and Courses

 About the Course

-Engaged Media: Global Storytelling looks at the UK’s rapidly changing media landscape, with a particular focus on user engagement, storytelling, and media.
+Engaged Media: Global Storytelling looks at the UK’s rapidly changing media landscape, with a particular focus on user engagement, storytelling, and disinformation.
 Students will look at how news reporters, broadcasters and foreign correspondents are adapting in the digital age, and finding innovative and interactive ways to engage audiences.
-They will also examine how charities and sports franchises are becoming adept at bypassing traditional media to engage audiences and tell stories.
 Throughout the semester students will take part in a series of reporting exercises for different platforms.
 Learn more about COM300.1 here.

 About the Professor